apache/pulsar/site2/docs/client-libraries-java.md

 ### Async receive

 The `receive` method will receive messages synchronously (the consumer process will be blocked until a message is available).
-You can also use [async receive](concepts-messaging.md#receive-modes), which will return immediately with a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture) object that completes once a new message is available.
+You can also use [async receive](concepts-messaging.md#receive-modes), which will return immediately with a [`CompletableFuture`](http://www.baeldung.com/java-completablefuture) object once a new message is available.

 Here's an example: